-- The proposed development includes relatively minor alteration and additions to an existing business which operates under a previously issued Ministerial approval.
-For this reason, this application has been made under the provisions of Section 75W of the Environmental Planning & Assessment Act1979 (which relates to modification of Ministerial approvals).
-As such, the proposed development will be determined by the Minister for Planning. - The subject land has a current zoning IN1 General Industrial, and the proposed development is permissible in the zone. - The proposed development is consistent with the provisions of Council's Development Control Plan, including Part D 'Commercial & Industrial Development'. - The proposed development is consistent with the context and setting of the locality, being consistent with the existing development on the site and appropriately set back from the front boundary. - The proposed development will not have any adverse impacts in terms of flora/fauna, soils, water heritage or other impacts. - Appropriate arrangements have been made for dealing with wastes from the construction process.
+The proposed development includes relatively minor alteration and additions to an existing business which operates under a previously issued Ministerial approval.
+For this reason, this application has been made under the provisions of Section 75W of the Environmental Planning & Assessment Act 1979 (which relates to modification of Ministerial approvals).
+As such, the proposed development will be determined by the Minister for Planning.

+The proposed development is as follows: